Codecademy/docs/content/java/concepts/files/files.md

   - 'paths/computer-science'
 ---

 Java provides a number of different classes and methods for utilizing files and a computer's file system.
-They include the classes `File`, `FileReader`, and `FileWriter.`
+They include the `File`, `FileReader`, and `FileWriter` classes (all from the `java.io` package).

 ## Accessing Files